Chen's inequality for C-totally real submanifolds in a generalized $(\kappa ,\mu)$-space form: Introduction

 where $f_1, f_2, f_3,f_4,f_{5,1}, f_{5,2},f_6$ are differentiable functions on $\~M$.
 Obviously, any generalized Sasakian $(\kappa,\mu)$-space form is a generalized Sasakian $(\kappa,\mu)$-space form with divided $R_5.$

-M. M. Tripathi and J.S.
-Kim \cite[Theorem 5.2 ]{TripathiKin:C-totalyKMcontact} studied the relationship between the scaler curvature, the sectional curvature and the squared mean curvature for C-totally real submanifolds in a $(\kappa,\mu)$-contact space forms.
+M.M.
+Tripathi and J.S.
+Kim \cite[Theorem 5.2 ]{TripathiKin:C-totalyKMcontact} studied the relationship between the scalar curvature, the sectional curvature and the squared mean curvature for $C$-totally real submanifolds in a $(\kappa,\mu)$-contact space forms.

-In this paper, we improved Theorem 5.2 in \cite{TripathiKin:C-totalyKMcontact} for a C-totally real submanifold of generalized $(\kappa,\mu)$-space forms with divided $R_5$.
-In section 2, we recall some necessary details background on Riemannian invariant on Riemannian manifolds, contact metric manifold, C-totally real submanifolds and contact metric manifolds.
-In section 3, we establish a basic Chen's inequality for C-totally real submanifolds in a generalized $(\kappa,\mu)$-space form with divided $R_5.$ Sections 4 and 5 contain an inequality between the squared mean curvature, k-Ricci curvature and Ricci curvature.
-Finely, In section 6, we apply these results to get corresponding results for C-totally real submanifolds in a generalized $(\kappa,\mu)$-contact space forms $\~M(f_1, \ldots ,f_6)$ with $f_3=f_1-1$.
+In this paper, we improved Theorem 5.2 in \cite{TripathiKin:C-totalyKMcontact} for a $C$-totally real submanifold of generalized $(\kappa,\mu)$-space forms with divided $R_5$.
+In section 2, we recall some necessary details background on Riemannian invariant on Riemannian manifolds, contact metric manifold, $C$-totally real submanifolds and contact metric manifolds.
+In section 3, we establish a basic Chen's inequality for $C$-totally real submanifolds in a generalized $(\kappa,\mu)$-space form with divided $R_5.$ Sections 4 and 5 contain an inequality between the squared mean curvature, $k$-Ricci curvature and Ricci curvature.
+Finely, In section 6, we apply these results to get corresponding results for $C$-totally real submanifolds in a generalized $(\kappa,\mu)$-contact space forms $\~M(f_1, \ldots ,f_6)$ with $f_3=f_1-1$.